TelerikAcademy/Windows-Applications/Course-Project/LOB_APP_REQUIREMENTS.md

 - Validation of user input
 - Handling access denials, network issues, etc. and keeping app alive
 - **Up to 4 points**

 **The maximum score for the teamwork assignment is 100 points**

 ##  Additional Requirements
 - You are allowed to use any external libraries if you wish.
 - Use http://github.com as source control for the application

 ##  Deliverables
+- Upload a brief video(2-3 mins) of your application and upload it in YouTube
+- Upload your project in http://best.telerikacademy.com
 - Put the following in a ZIP archive and submit it:
   - A link to a GitHub repository, holding your application
   - A brief description of your application
+  - A link to the video, uploaded in YouTube

 ##  Project Evaluation
 Each submitted project will be evaluated by the trainers.
 Evaluation will strictly follow the above requirements.
+**Each project without an uploaded video in YouTube will be considered not done**